Are Maine Coons Destructive?

 - Startle Your Cat: Making a loud, somewhat scary noise every time your cat does something it’s not supposed to can help reinforce what is good behavior and what is bad behavior.
 Cats also learn from a young age to be gentle with littermates based on vocalizations.
 If your cat plays a little too rough, say “Ouch!” loudly to get your cat’s attention.

+With that being said, there are also a few things that you should never do when disciplining a cat.
 Firstly, you should never hit or hurt your cat in any way.
 This is simply abusive behavior and will likely only destroy your bond with your cat.

 Many owners will grab their cats by the scruff of their necks, but this is actually harmful to cats, so you must avoid doing this, as well.